-- 3. The full implementation of this operating permit, which includes implementation of any applicable schedules of compliance, shall constitute compliance with all applicable federal and state statutes and regulations in accordance with §644.051.16, RSMo, and the Clean Water Act (CWA) section 402(k); however, this permit may be reopened and modified, or alternatively revoked and reissued: - (a) To comply with any applicable effluent standard or limitation issued or approved under Sections 301(b)(2)(C) and (D), 204(b)(2) = 1207(c)(2) = 54 b = CW(A) if the effluent standard or limitation issued or approved under Sections 301(b)(2)(C) and (D), - 304(b)(2), and 307(a)(2) of the CWA, if the effluent standard or limitation so issued or approved: - (1) contains different conditions or is otherwise more stringent than any effluent limitation in the permit; or - (2) controls any pollutant not limited in the permit. - (b) To incorporate an approved pretreatment program pursuant to 40 CFR 403.8(a). - 4.
-All outfalls must be clearly marked in the field. - 5.
-Permittee will cease discharge by connection to a facility with an area-wide management plan per 10 CSR 20-6.010(3)(B) within 90 days of notice of its availability. - 6.
-Report as no-discharge when a discharge does not occur during the report period. - 7.
+- (e) Waivers from Electronic Reporting.
+The permittee must electronically submit compliance monitoring data and reports unless a waiver is granted by the Department in compliance with 40 CFR Part 127.
+The permittee may obtain an electronic reporting waiver by first submitting an eDMR Waiver Request Form: http://dnr.mo.gov/forms/780-2692-f.pdf.
+The Department will either approve or deny this electronic reporting waiver request within 120 calendar days.
+Only permittees with an approved waiver request may submit monitoring data and reports on paper to the Department for the period that the approved electronic reporting waiver is effective.
+The full implementation of this operating permit, which includes implementation of any applicable schedules of compliance, shall constitute compliance with all applicable federal and state statutes and regulations in accordance with §644.051.16, RSMo, and the Clean Water Act (CWA) section 402(k); however, this permit may be reopened and modified, or alternatively revoked and reissued: - (a) To comply with any applicable effluent standard or limitation issued or approved under Sections 301(b)(2)(C) and (D), 304(b)(2), and 307(a) (2) of the CWA, if the effluent standard or limitation so issued or approved: - (1) contains different conditions or is otherwise more stringent than any effluent limitation in the permit; or - (2) controls any pollutant not limited in the permit. - (b) To incorporate an approved pretreatment program pursuant to 40 CFR 403.8(a). - 3.
+All outfalls must be clearly marked in the field. - 4.
+Permittee will cease discharge by connection to a facility with an area-wide management plan per 10 CSR 20-6.010(3)(B) within 90 days of notice of its availability. - 5.
+Report as no-discharge when a discharge does not occur during the report period. - 6.
 Changes in existing pollutants or the addition of new pollutants to the treatment facility